randydailey/proximit-mbta-push/README.md

 ===========

 ### Overview
-MBTA Push Alerts powers remote push notifications for the ProximiT iOS app [ProximiT iOS app](http://www.proximitapp.com "ProximiT's Homepage").
+MBTA Push Alerts powers remote push notifications for the [ProximiT iOS app](http://www.proximitapp.com "ProximiT's Homepage").
 ProximiT additionally uses a seperate notification structure based around UILocalNotifications for geofence based alerts which is not included in this project.

 ### Background
-The original code for this project and node/couchdb architecture was borrowed from the Twitter-based [mbta_alerts](https://github.com/codeforboston/mbta-alerts "MBTA Alerts Repo") project.
+The original code for this project and node/couchdb architecture was borrowed from the Twitter-based [mbta-alerts](https://github.com/codeforboston/mbta-alerts "MBTA Alerts Repo") project.
 Thank you to [calvinmetcalf](https://github.com/calvinmetcalf) and the folks at codeforboston!

 Much of the project was subsequently rewritten/repurposed by [Randy Dailey](https://github.com/randydailey) and [Jeff Lopes](https://github.com/jefflopes).